-I’ve worked with a lot of people now and the pattern is unmistakable.
-If they were merely earnest in their studies with me then they universally became happier and calmer, and that lead to them also having more energy and less fear, and that in turn has lead to them leading much more generous and compassionate lives.
+In working with a lot of people, the pattern is unmistakable.
+If they are merely earnest in their studies with me then they universally became happier and calmer, and that leads to them also having more energy and less fear.
+That in turn has lead to them to lead less demanding lives that are also more generous and compassionate.